PREGNANCY, BABIES & PETS

 DOG REST AREA

-Giving your dog its own rest‐area that is not a punishment area, but rather a place where he can relax and be calm away from visitors (and the baby) is essential.
-Be careful to always make his rest area a positive place to be and encourage him to go there, by giving him a bone to chew on or a treat ball to play with, at times when he is not being removed for a specific purpose.
-He will then relate his rest area to positive experiences and will be happy to go there at times when you need him to, such as before visitors arrive.
-Never use his rest area as a place to put him when he is being removed as punishment for doing something wrong.
+Giving your dog its own rest‐area that is not a punishment area, but rather a place where they can relax and be calm away from visitors (and the baby) is essential.
+Be careful to always make their rest area a positive place to be and encourage them to go there, by giving them a bone to chew on or a treat ball to play with, at times when they are not being removed for a specific purpose.
+They will then relate their rest area to positive experiences and will be happy to go there at times when you need them to, such as before visitors arrive.
+Never use their rest area as a place to put him when they are being removed as punishment for doing something wrong.

 BUILDING THE BOND